 Roche announced in March that the drug, a so-called antibody-drug conjugate that combines the company’s Herceptin with an older chemotherapy, delayed the disease from worsening in the late-stage study dubbed Emilia.
 T-DM1 has thus met both of the main goals of the trial, the Basel, Switzerland-based company said in a statement today.

-The drugmaker, which gained Herceptin with its $46.8 billion purchase of Genentech Inc. in 2009, is developing T-DM1 with technology it licensed from Waltham, Massachusetts-based ImmunoGen Inc. (IMGN) Today’s results were important because European regulators had signaled they wanted proof the drug helps patients live longer before approving it, said Odile Rundquist, a Geneva-based analyst for Helvea SA.
+The drugmaker, which gained Herceptin with its $46.8 billion purchase of Genentech Inc. in 2009, is developing T-DM1 with technology it licensed from Waltham, Massachusetts-based ImmunoGen Inc. (IMGN:US) Today’s results were important because European regulators had signaled they wanted proof the drug helps patients live longer before approving it, said Odile Rundquist, a Geneva-based analyst for Helvea SA.

 “Antibody-drug conjugates are really the future of cancer therapy,” Rundquist said by phone.
 She estimates peak annual sales for T-DM1 of 1.6 billion Swiss francs ($1.67 billion).